spectralDNS/shenfun/docs/source/kleingordon.rst

 Note that ``u`` and ``v`` share the same data, and changing one will as such also change the other.
 The reason for having two classes is that regular indexing and slicing is faster on a *smaller* :class:`.Array` class that is carrying less of the additional information required by forms.
+The :class:`.Function` class also have more methods than an :class:`.Array`.
+For example, it can be evaluated at any points since it is a spectral Galerkin function, see :eq:`eq:usg`.

 Initialization
 --------------